isomerpages/moe-kranjisec/_future-ready-learning/Academic Studies/Aesthetics.md

 ## Nutrition and Food Science

-The Nutrition and Food Science (NFS) unit aims to educate students with knowledge in Nutrition &amp; Health, Food Literacy &amp; Consumer Literacy and Food Science.&nbsp; We aim to provide our graduating students with a foundation that can be useful if they would like to pursue food sciences or other food related courses during their tertiary education.
+The Nutrition and Food Science (NFS) unit aims to educate students with knowledge in Nutrition & Health, Food Literacy, Consumer Literacy and Food Science.
+We aim to provide our graduating students with a foundation that can be useful if they would like to pursue food sciences or other food related courses during their tertiary education.

 ### Food Photography